Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Experimental evaluation

 \subsubsection{Scenario 1}

-The task is to pick one object from a crate, and place it on top of a table.
+The task is to pick one object from a crate and place it on top of a table.
 This object might or might not be reachable from the initial robot configuration, and the placing location might or might not be occupied by another movable box.
-We suppose that other external events, or agents, can interfere with the execution of the task, resulting in either helping or adversarial behavior.
+Crucially, the state of the table cannot be observed until the table is reached.
+This results in a partially observable initial state at the start of the mission where the place location has a 50\% chance of being either free or occupied.
+Additionally, we suppose that other external events, or agents, can interfere with the execution of the task, resulting in either helping or adversarial behavior.
 The robot used for the first validation scenario is a mobile manipulator consisting of a Clearpath Boxer mobile base, in combination with a Franka Emika Panda arm.
 The experiment for this scenario was conducted in a Gazebo simulation in a simplified version of a real retail store, see Fig.~\ref{fig:gazebo}.